 A sympathetic ear when you just want to talk with someone, or just to come and rest, eat.
 I’ve made several friends here.
 Also, in terms of school, for instance, let’s say I needed lessons in math, English, whatever, they’d pair me up with someone who can help me.

 By understanding the array of needs, Courtyard staff was able to devise an emergency plan.
-As seen in the above quotes, the women’s needs are many and diverse: food, a rehabilitation package, a place to go, as well as a place to consult about future positions in the army, and someone “who sees you.”
+As seen in the above quotes, the women’s needs are many and diverse: food, a rehabilitation package, a place to go, a place to consult about future positions in the army, and a place where someone “sees you.”

 Director, Haifa:

-[During the pandemic] I think we realized it was a “to be or not to be” situation, so we immediately started to map needs, basically by making phone calls, leaving messages, Zoom meetings with the girls to gain an understanding of the need, what is now unavailable to them and what we can still do given the current situation.
-We realized that food is a major need, and we realized that the loneliness was terribly difficult.”
+[During the pandemic] I think we realized it was a “to be or not to be” situation, so we immediately started to map needs, basically by making phone calls, leaving messages, [hourly] Zoom meetings with the girls to gain an understanding of the need, what is now unavailable to them, and what we can still do given the current situation.
+We realized that food was a major need and that the loneliness was terribly difficult.

 Social worker, Haifa: